CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/flow-execution-requests.md

 There are several filters available to filter the data to a more fine-grained level as necessary and are explained in further detail below.

+{{< figure src="/images/Flow Execution Requests Dashboard.svg" title="Flow Execution Requests Dashboard" >}}

 ## Filters

-There are 10 filters available on this dashboard:
+At the top of the dashboard, there are 10 filters available to enable more fine-grained data visibility:

+{{< figure src="/images/Flow Execution Requests - Filters.svg" >}}

 |Filter  |Description|
 |--------|-----------|